mna/agora/xREADME.md

 # The agora programming language

 Agora is a dynamically typed, garbage collected, embeddable programming language.
-It is built in the Go programming language, and is meant to provide a syntactically similar, loose, dynamic and fun companion to the statically typed, machine compiled Go language - somewhat like Lua is to C.
+It is built with the Go programming language, and is meant to provide a syntactically similar, loose and dynamic companion to the statically typed, machine compiled Go language - somewhat like Lua is to C.

 ## Installation